 In fiscal 2015 and 2014, we acquired technology in two separate transactions for \$3.3 million and \$4.9 million, respectively.
-We plan to modify and enhance the acquired technology prior to releasing as commercially available products.
 At the time we acquired the technology, the projects to develop commercially available products did not meet the accounting definition of having reached technological feasibility and therefore the cost of the acquired technology was expensed as a research and development expense.
-We continue to expect that we will develop the acquired technology into commercially available products.